linode/docs/docs/products/networking/dns-manager/guides/manage-dns-records/index.md

 ## Add or Edit a DNS Record

 After a domain has been created, you're able to add DNS records.
 Each type of DNS record is used for a different purpose.
-The applications that utilize your domain determine which DNS records you need to add.
+The applications that use your domain determine which DNS records you need to add.

 1. View the DNS Records for your domain in the Cloud Manager.
 See [View DNS Records](#view-dns-records).